 people, beauty, nature, dreams, poetry, music, life.. . .

 I liked art so much that I went to college and received a Bachelor's of Fine Art degree with a concentration in Drawing and Painting.
-Drawing and painting are still all I ever want to do, but now I've added the pyrographic element.
+Drawing and painting are still all I ever want to do, but now I've added the pyrographic element, which is what you see here.
 I hope you enjoy the work and the pieces that I will be adding on a regular basis.

 Explanation of art moniker: I was born on the 11th day of the 11th month in 1974.
 (7 + 4 also equals 11).